adamtupper/pedestrian-proximity-detector/README.md

 python setup.py install
 ```

+Note: The package must be reinstalled if anything in the `maskrcnn_benchmark` directory is changed.

 ### 2. Remove the final layers from the pre-trained COCO model

 From the `pedestrian-proximity-detector/model-tools` directory, excute the following: